Achievable logoAchievable logo

 Feedback

-Understanding how aerobic endurance training influences body systems is essential for optimizing performance and assessing training impact.
-The following sections outline the major physiological adaptations resulting from aerobic endurance training.
+Understanding how aerobic endurance training influences body systems is essential for optimizing performance and evaluating training effects.
+The sections below describe the major physiological adaptations that typically result from aerobic endurance training.

 Cardiovascular adaptations